Uttar Pradesh: Education

 Uttar Pradesh has a prolonged tradition of education, although historically it was primarily confined to the elite class and religious schools.
 Sanskrit-based learning formed the major part of education from the Vedic to the Gupta periods.
 As cultures travelled through the region they brought their bodies of knowledge with them, adding Pali, Persian and Arabic scholarship to the community.
 These formed the core of Hindu-Buddhist-Muslim education until the rise of British colonialism.
 The present schools-to-university system of education owes its inception and development in the state (as in the rest of the country) to foreign Christian missionaries and the British colonial administration.

 Schools in the state are either managed by the government or by private trusts.
-Hindi is used as a medium of instruction in most of the schools except those affiliated to the CBSE or the Council for ICSE boards.
-Under the 10+2+3 plan, after completing secondary school, students typically enroll for two years in a junior college, also known as pre-university, or in schools with a higher secondary facility affiliated with the Uttar Pradesh Board of High School and Intermediate Education or a central board.
+Hindi is used as a medium of instruction in most of the schools except those affiliated to the CBSE or the council for ICSE boards.
+Under the 10+2+3 plan, after completing secondary school, students typically enroll for two years in a junior college, also known as pre-university, or in schools with a higher secondary facility affiliated with the Uttar Pradesh Board of High School and Intermediate Education (commonly referred to as U.P.
+Board) or a central board.
 Students choose from one of three streams, namely liberal arts, commerce, or science.
 Upon completing the required coursework, students may enrol in general or professional degree programs.
-Some Uttar Pradesh schools, for example Delhi Public School (Noida), La Martinière Girls' College (Lucknow), and Step by Step School (Noida) have been ranked among the best schools in the country.
+In a study done by Child Rights and You (CRY) and the Centre for Budgets, Governance, and Accountability (CBGA), Uttar Pradesh spent ₹9,167 per pupil, which is below the national average of ₹12,768.

+The pupil/teacher ratio is 39:1, lower than the national average of 23:1.
+According to the National Bureau of Economic Research, the state reported the second-highest teacher absenteeism (31 per cent) in rural public schools among 19 surveyed states.
+According to an answer given by the Union Education Minister in 2020 in the Lok Sabha, about 17.1 per cent of all elementary teacher posts in government schools in Uttar Pradesh are vacant.
+In terms of absolute numbers, the figure stands at 210,000.
+In February 2024, the Uttar Pradesh government informed legislative assembly that, 85,152 posts of headmasters and assistant teachers are vacant in the state.